sb2nov/mac-setup/README.md

 - [FX Photo Studio](): Apply basic filters to photographs.
 Application for photography noobs only. **($13)**
 - [iBooks](): Create and write stunning ibooks.**(Free)**
 - [MotionFX](): Real time video effects using the webcam. **(Free)**

+## Credits

+This repository was built on work by [Nicolashery](https://github.com/nicolashery/mac-dev-setup).
+I had cloned the mac-dev-setup repository and added content on top of that.